dql1116/Alkira-Take-Home/README.md

 - **Sign UP is intentionally minimal:** Per the requirements' "full registration is not required" wording, the Sign Up page validates input and shows a confirmation, but does not create a real account or modify the mock user list.

-- **Sign UP is intentionally minimal:** Per the requirements' "full registration is not required" wording, the Sign Up page validates input and shows a confirmation, but does not create a real account or modify the mock user list.

 - **Sidebar layout:** Reflects the pattern of an admin/network console rather than a generic top-nav layout, with user info and logout anchored in the sidebar.
 The segment list is the primary focus of the main content area.

 - **Mobile responsive:** The dashboard page is mobile responsive with the sidebar collapsing on mobile screens to a hamburger button that triggers a right-side drawer.